[i] How To Guide Our Parents To Niànfó?

-Notes: Those who already know ‘much’ about Niànfó and its benefits, yet remain skeptical or stubborn are those lacking in meritorious virtues and wisdom.
+Notes: Those who already know ‘much’ about Niànfó and its benefits, yet remain sceptical or stubborn are those lacking in meritorious virtues and wisdom.
 Wisdom can only be shared by proper instruction to those who learn and reflect well.
 While wisdom cannot be dedicated, meritorious virtues (i.e. merits) can be dedicated, to facilitate growth of wisdom.

 Much meritorious virtues can be created by sincere repentance and Niànfó Practice, thereafter dedicated to the concerned – if they are unwilling to practise personally.
 Although true repentance and Niànfó Practice must be practised personally for direct personal benefits, karmic causes and effects can be intertwined in a collective way, especially when it comes to family members, with whom there is strong karmic affinity.

 Our personal suffering is often linked to the wilful ways of family members.
-As such, when we practise repentance to decrease our negative karma, and to increase our blessings, this can reduce our suffering, including that experienced through these family members.
+As such, when we practise repentance to decrease our evil karma, and to increase our blessings, this can reduce our suffering, including that experienced through these family members.
 For family members to be less wilful, they must increase their meritorious virtues and wisdom.
 Also, if they have more meritorious virtues and wisdom, they will be less wilful.

 As mentioned in Note , only meritorious virtues can be dedicated.
 For example, you cannot transfer your wisdom to another to make the person just as wise as yourself.
 Meritorious virtues and wisdom are however interconnected.
 The meritorious good (positive; wholesome) karma from your cultivated virtues can be shared with others to relieve their experience and creation of suffering (for themselves and others).
 This will offer them more peace of mind, to easier give rise to personal wisdom, and to cultivate more meritorious virtues for themselves.
 Personal and collective evil karma are thus cleared together, with the suffering of family members reducing collectively when there is creation and dedication of meritorious virtues to one another.